parthgrover2403/parthgrover.github.io/projects/radio.md

 control loops, and audio amplification.

-The receiver employs heterodyning to translate incoming RF signals to fixed intermediate frequencies—455 kHz for AM and 10.7 MHz for FM - allowing high selectivity and stable gain using fixed - tuned IF stages.
+The receiver employs heterodyning to translate incoming RF signals to fixed intermediate frequencies (455 kHz for AM and 10.7 MHz for FM) allowing high selectivity and stable gain using fixed-tuned IF stages.
 Performance was validated through alignment procedures and dynamic measurements.

 ---